News

 The UK government has announced plans to reform local authorities.
 The main goals of these reforms are to simplify local government structures and devolve more power from Westminster to local authorities.
 Here are some key points:

-1. Merging Councils: Surrey's 11 boroughs and districts are set to be merged into possibly two Unitary Authorities.
-This means that there will be two overarching councils responsible for all local services.
+1. Merging Councils: Surrey's 11 boroughs and districts are set to be merged into two or possibly three Unitary Authorities.
+This means that there will be two or possibly three overarching councils responsible for all local services.
+The debate has caused a split between Surrey County Council which favours a 2 Unitary Authority solution, and the 11 District/Borough Councils that favour a 3 Unitary Structure.
 This reorganisation is expected to be completed by May 2027.

 2. Directly Elected Mayor: It is expected that these two Unitary Authorities will combine into one Strategic Authority covering the area of Surrey with a directly elected Mayor with significant powers and responsibilities including: - transport and local infrastructure; housing and strategic planning; economic development and regeneration; environment and climate change; and health and public services.